fluxcd/website/content/en/flux/releases/procedure.md

 9. Create a pull request for the release series branch and merge it into `main`.

+10. Add the `backport/v1.2.x` label to `.github/labels.yaml` and create a pull request against `main`.

 ##### Controllers: patch releases

 1. Ensure everything to be included in the release is backported to the